hoavu-cs/ProofBFS/README.md

 OPENROUTER_API_KEY=your_key_here
 ```

 Some providers and models (configured in `src/app.py`).
-DEEPSEEK_REASONER was tested more extensively due to its visible chain-of-thought, strong reasoning, and lower cost.
+DEEPSEEK_REASONER (no quantization) was tested more extensively due to its visible chain-of-thought, strong reasoning, and lower cost with no rate limit.

 | Constant | Model | Provider | Reasoning | Notes |
 |----------|-------|----------|-----------|-------|